nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Thus, under normal usage, this additional restrictions will not cause great inconveniences to our users.

 #### 3.4.3 Design considerations for `Tag` and `Category` Object
-Similar to `Name` Object, we face the same chanllenge when displaying tasks or events with tags and categories of excessively long length.
+Similar to `Name` Object, we face the same challenge when displaying tasks or events with tags and categories of excessively long length.
 We choose to set the maximum length to 15 characters long for the similar reasons as mentioned above.